nilscox/redux-fetch/README.md

 - fetch: Custom [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) implementation
 - baseUrl: The base URL that will be prefixed to any request route
+- globalOpts: An options object that will be included in every call to fetch
 - suffixes: An objet defining the suffixes to be used in the action types
 - onRequest: A callback function that will be invoked before any request (see [FetchAction.onRequest](#onrequestcallback))
 - onSuccess: A callback function that will be invoked after a request succeeded (see [FetchAction.onSuccess](#onsuccesscallback))